MacawNL/MvvmQuickCross/Readme.md

 	        android:layout_height="wrap_content" />
 	</mvvmquickcross.CheckableLinearLayout>
 	```
-    Note that the CheckableLinearLayout view is a simple extension of the standard LinearLayout view that implements the ICheckable to better support highlighting checked list items.
+    Note that the CheckableLinearLayout view is a simple extension of the standard LinearLayout view that implements the ICheckable to better support highlighting checked list items; this view does not add anything specific for data-binding.
 If you dont care about highlighting checked items, you can use the standard LinearLayout (or any other layout view) for data binding as well.

 9. Add a new XML File named **Resources\Drawable\CustomSelector.xml**, with this markup: